Towards Continual Reinforcement Learning: A Review and Perspectives: On Evaluation of Continual RL Agents: Benchmarks Metrics

 \section{On Evaluation of Continual RL Agents: Benchmarks \& Metrics}

-The proper procedure and protocol for evaluating continually learning agents remains as an open research question.
-While there has been tremendous progress in the field chasing the state-of-art on widely acknowledged benchmarks \citep{bellemare2013arcade, brockman2016openai} and achieving super human performance \citep{silver2018general}, it is not immediately clear if the aforementioned benchmarks have the sufficient characteristics of desired environments for lifelong RL agents. \cite{schaul2018barbados} discuss a long list of open problems in continual RL.
-We here expand on their categorization of {\em benchmarks} and {\em metrics} presenting a discussion on the evaluation of continual RL agents.
+The proper procedure and protocol for evaluating continually learning agents remains an open research question.
+While there has been tremendous progress in the field chasing state-of-the-art results on widely acknowledged benchmarks \citep{bellemare2013arcade, brockman2016openai} and achieving super human performance \citep{silver2018general}, it is not immediately clear if the aforementioned benchmarks have the sufficient characteristics of desired environments for continual RL. \citet{schaul2018barbados} discuss a long list of open problems in continual RL.
+We expand on their categorization of {\em benchmarks} and {\em metrics}, presenting a discussion on the evaluation of continual RL agents.